Automattic/vip-cli/docs/RELEASING.md

 Please familiarize yourself with the [SETUP.md](SETUP.md) file before releasing.

-## Preparing for release
+## New pull requests

-A few steps should be completed before releasing:
+Follow these steps for new pull requests:

 1. Please note the publishing method (see [below](#releasing-a-new-version)).